letsencrypt/boulder/README.md

 Objects are also passed from one component to another on change events.
 For example, when a client provides a successful response to a validation challenge, it results in a change to the corresponding validation object.
 The Validation Authority forward the new validation object to the Storage Authority for storage, and to the Registration Authority for any updates to a related Authorization object.

-Anvil supports distributed operation using AMQP as a message bus (e.g., via RabbitMQ).
+Boulder supports distributed operation using AMQP as a message bus (e.g., via RabbitMQ).
 For components that you want to be remote, it is necessary to instantiate a "client" and "server" for that component.
 The client implements the component's Go interface, while the server has the actual logic for the component.
 More details in `amqp-rpc.go`.

 Files
 -----